 The Supreme Court in Matal expressly limited its effect to the ‘disparagement’ and ‘contempt or disrepute’ qualifiers of the Lanham Act.
 This means that, somewhat incongruously, trademarks which are ‘immoral, deceptive, or scandalous matter; or matter which may disparage or falsely suggest a connection with persons, living or dead, institutions, beliefs, or national symbols’ may still be registered, until the same are challenged.
 Under the viewpoint neutrality standard adopted by the Court, however, such clauses could be subject to a strong challenge before courts in the near future.
 This could bring into confusion important aspects of trademark protection, for example, by implicating the refusal of ‘deceptive’ trademarks, or trademarks which suggest a link with an unrelated person or entity, requirements which fulfill an important function of trademark law or protecting consumers.

 Other questions concerning the effect of Matal on other aspects of trademark registration would possibly depend on a deeper analysis of the different functions of trademarks – firstly, as property rights for goodwill, and secondly, as expressive speech.
 Questions concerning trademark dilution, for example, which is also based, to some degree, on a ‘viewpoint’ of the portrayal of a trademark in negative light, could arguably be answered based on the fulfillment of the function of trademarks registration as the protection of property.

-Part – II of this post will assess the issues in Matal with respect to Indian Trademark law and free speech jurisprudence.
+Part II of this post assesses the issues in Matal with respect to Indian trademark law and free speech jurisprudence.